CumulusNetworks/docs/content/cumulus-netq-412/NetQ-Overview/NetQ-User-Interface-Overview/Access-Data-with-Cards.md

 ### Add Switch Cards to Your Workbench

-You can add switch cards to a workbench from the header:
+The quickest way to access monitoring information for an individual switch is by searching for its hostname in the global search field.
+Search for the hostname and select the switch to open a full-screen overview of attributes and performance information.
+You can also add switch cards to a workbench from the header:

 1. Select <img src="https://icons.cumulusnetworks.com/44-Entertainment-Events-Hobbies/02-Card-Games/card-game-diamond.svg" height="18" width="18"/> **Add card&nbsp;<span aria-label="and then">></span> Device card**.